[symon]

 packets_v6_out_drop : states_entries : states_searches :

-: counters_memory ).
-Values are 64 bit unsigned integers.
+counters_normalize : counters_memory ).
+Values are 64 bit

 pfq pf/altq queue statistics ( sent_bytes : sent_packets : drop_bytes